By Nanni Cotronei and Lorenzo Genovese (EDHEC Student Finance Club - ESFC)

 Finally, we can say that Green Bonds are here to stay and grow, and although there are many issues of credibility and accuracy that ought to be addressed, the market is pushing in that direction.
 Through the intervention of non-profit organizations and regulators we are seeing an increasing attention to ensuring the correctness of market activities around the issuance of green bonds.
 Given the centrality of the climate crisis in our lives, it is fundamental for governments and industry participants to implement sustainable and profitable infrastructures to facilitate investments that tackle the climate crisis to different degrees.
 Indeed, as certifications specifying the “degree of greenness” become mandatory, fund managers and issuer will be compelled to adopt greener strategies.
 In fact, as Professor Gianfranco confirmed to the FT, this trend will definitively be boosted by the increased awareness of the new generation.

 About Gianfranco Gianfrate

-Gianfranco Gianfrate is Professor of Finance at EDHEC Business School and Sustainable Finance Lead Expert at EDHEC-Risk Institute.
+Gianfranco Gianfrate is Professor of Finance at EDHEC Business School and Research Director at EDHEC-Risk Climate Impact Institute.
 He writes and researches on topics related to innovation financing, corporate valuation, and climate change finance.
 Prior to joining EDHEC Business School, he held teaching and research positions at Erasmus University (Netherlands), Harvard University (USA), and Bocconi University (Italy).
 Gianfranco also has extensive experience in the financial industry, having worked, among others, for Deloitte Corporate Finance (Italy), Hermes Investment Management (UK), and iStarter (UK).
 Gianfranco holds a BA and a PhD in Business Administration from Bocconi University and a Master in Public Administration from Harvard University.